thosgood/this-weeks-finds/markdown/101-151/week136.md

 considered!
 I guess he was just ahead of his time.
 In fact, he has returned to physics in more recent years - but that's another story.

-Okay, let me change gears now\....
+Okay, let me change gears now....

 Some n-category gossip.
 Ross Street has a student who has defined a notion of semistrict n-category up to n = 5, and Sjoerd Crans has